dfelinto/blender-manual/manual/physics/cloth/settings/shape.rst

    the natural rest shape of the cloth, and keeps that constant throughout the simulation.
    This is reasonable for fully realistic scenes, but does not quite work for clothing on cartoon style characters that use a lot of squash and stretch.

+Rest Shape Key
+   Allows initializing the cloth simulation using a specific shape key as the rest state, instead of the shape that results from evaluating shape keys and preceeding modifiers in the regular way.
+This option is mutually exclusive with Dynamic Mesh.

+   This can be used to start the simulation with the cloth in a pre-draped state without applying that shape as a plastic deformation that relaxes all springs as a side effect.